 “Was my boyfriend.
 We were a team.”

-“I sparked brilliance in writers,” she said, pausing to wipe her eyes on her sleeve, “and he gave them discipline.”
+“I gave writers their spark of brilliance,” she said, pausing to wipe her eyes on her sleeve, “and he gave them discipline.”

 “I don’t recall ever seeing him,” I said.